Nepiki/Guides/Blaster-Master-(NES).md

 Classification: **Boss challenge**

 Rewarded if you do not get hit by the Plutonium Boss.
 If you get hit, you can try again on the next life or continue.
 I believe you can even walk out of the room, back 2 rooms, to the hall with the destructible blocks and power-ups to buff Jason.
 You just have to be quick and run out of there before the Plutonium Boss appears.
 The strategy is to penetrate his armor with the gun's gauge on at least, level 3.
 Flank him and get out of the way when he charges your direction.
-His whip will hit at a 45 degree angle, but you must be nimble to escape it.
-If you have played Fester's Quest and fought any of the bosses in that game, you'll find this not too difficult.
+His whip will hit at a 45 degree angle, but you must be nimble enough to escape it.
+If you have played **_Fester's Quest_** and fought any of the bosses in that game, you'll find this not too difficult.

 ![Overpower the Plutonium threat](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/25181.png) [Overpower the Plutonium threat](http://retroachievements.org/achievement/24735)